Dances With Wolves | 1990

 ‘Kevin’s Gate’ jeered the cynics during this first directorial effort by Kevin Costner, but he got the last laugh with a Best Picture Oscar.

-The Western epic, and effective tear-jerker, was filmed on location in South Dakota, mainly near the Triple U Standing Butte Ranch, now the Triple U Buffalo Ranch, 26314 Tatanka Road in Stanley County outside Pierre, on Route 14 at the Missouri River, central South Dakota, where 3,500 buffalo constitute the world’s largest privately-owned herd.
+The Western epic, and effective tear-jerker, was filmed on location in South Dakota, mainly near the Triple U Standing Butte Ranch, which became the Triple U Buffalo Ranch, 26314 Tatanka Road in Stanley County outside Pierre, on Route 14 at the Missouri River, central South Dakota, where 3,500 buffalo constitute the world’s largest privately-owned herd.
 In 2015, the ranch was bought by media mogul Ted Turner.